Multi-Active Filters: News and SEC Filings Guide

 Why are some rule tabs greyed out for me?

 Specific rule types are gated by membership tier.
 Exchanges is open to every signed-in account.
-Silver unlocks Symbols, Keywords, and Keywords Excluded (each capped at 5 entries per slot).
+Silver unlocks Symbols, Keywords, and Keywords Excluded (each capped at 5 entries per saved filter).
 Price, Float, Market Cap, Tags, and Rhea-AI require Gold or higher.
 Greyed-out tabs show a small tier badge so you can see exactly what unlocks them.

 Does turning a filter on and off lose my rules?